-Projects are part of the work carried out at the IFSP-SRQ Botany Laboratory: the campus botanical collections comprise principally the IFSR Herbarium (and fungi, wood and seed/fruit collections as complimentary materials) and the arboretum; these are important resources to aid students in their PBL tasks (Figure 2).

-Other surrounding sites, such as a remnant of the Atlantic Rain Forest and a fragment of a tropical forest, have also been targeted complimentarily as field trip inventories have been done on fungi, ferns, and angiosperms check-list surveys.
-Several papers have been published as direct results of such surveys (Santos, 2017).
+The campus botanical collections are part of the Botany Laboratory and comprise principally the IFSR Herbarium (and fungi, wood and seed/fruit collections as complimentary materials) and the arboretum; these are important resources to aid students in their PBL tasks (Figure 2).
+Other surrounding sites, such as a remnant of the Atlantic Rain Forest and a fragment of a tropical forest, have also been targeted complimentarily.